 In Episode 027 Todd, a former Washington Capitals NHL forward, tells of how he’d “never seen anything like it”

-Below Kenny writes in much more detail about the place where he learned to skate and play hockey.
+Below, the former Glasgow Dynamos and Great Britain U18’s centre Kenny writes in much more detail about the place where he learned to skate and play hockey.

-It’s a really great read.
+It really is a great read.

 Memories of Crossmyloof Ice Rink, Glasgow.